 - An open ear to discuss issues with and get feedback.

-A little while back, I was able to interview Craig for an epic podcast series where he shares the ups and downs of breaking into the BIG TIME.
-If you haven’t listened to it, I think you’ll really enjoy it:
+A little while back, I interviewed Craig for an epic podcast series where he shares the ups and downs of breaking into the BIG TIME.
+If you haven’t listened to it, I think you’ll enjoy it:

 - Ep 183: Who Is Craig Spector?
 [Craig Spector – Part 1]